erikrikarddaniel/pfitmap-eval/doc/loading_instructions.md

 piece by piece, and can be interrupted.

 Error handling is poor, so running the script again is recommended.
 Any errors at the second run need to be investigated.
+In particular, there are problems with GenBank entries with long DBLINK fields, see issues #1 and #2.

 ### Create new ncbi_taxon_hierarchies table